eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - in src/config.h.cmake, also disable the HAVE_VERSION_H macro
   - in CMakeLists.txt, configure.ac and build/wix/sumo.wxs
   - commit the changes
-- recheck whether submodules changed by doing `git submodule update` and committing the changes after careful inspection
+- recheck whether submodules changed by doing `git submodule update --remote` and committing the changes after careful inspection
 - check the documentation
   - update the [change log](../ChangeLog.md) again and include